If It’s Not a Hell Yeah, It’s a Fuck Off.

 Most of your stress doesn't come from overwork.

-It comes from betrayal.
-Not by others, but by yourself.
+Not from others, but by yourself.

 Every time you override your instincts, you abandon yourself a little more.